 Illinois | 12,120 | $47,610 per year |

-The metropolitan areas that offer the highest exercise science associates degree salary include –
+Below are the metropolitan areas that offer the highest exercise science associate degree salary.

 ---|---|